-We generated revenues of \$1.4 million and \$0.9 million during the first three months of 2022 and 2021, respectively.
-The \$0.5 million increase in revenue is primarily due to the addition of revenues from our digital mining operation.
+We generated revenues of \$1.9 million and \$0.9 million during the second quarter of 2022 and 2021, respectively.
+The \$1.0 million increase in revenue is primarily due to the addition of revenues from our digital mining operation.

-For the three months ended March 31, 2022, our revenue was derived from digital currency mining, and the sale of our disk system products and services.
+During the second quarter of 2022, the majority of our revenue was derived from digital currency mining and data management services.
 Income from our mining segment is a result of bitcoin mining activities in the United States.
-Income from our product and services is primarily generated in the United States.
+Income from our product and services segment is primarily generated in the United States.

-Direct cost of revenues during the first three months of 2022 and 2021 were \$0.8 million and \$0.5 million, representing an increase of \$0.3 million or 60% primarily due to the addition of revenues from our digital mining operation.
+Direct cost of revenues during the second quarter of 2022 and 2021 were \$1.0 million and \$0.4 million, respectively, representing an increase of \$0.6 million, or 150%, primarily due to the addition of our digital mining operation.